Chicken is a hugely popular protein. Here are some tips on how to buy better when you shop for this versatile ingredient.

 Did you know?

-Growth hormones aren’t used in the production of any chicken in New Zealand, but it’s highlighted on some packaging as the myth that they are used persists.
+Growth hormones aren’t used in the production of any chicken in New Zealand, Australia and the EU, but it’s highlighted on some packaging as the myth that they are used persists.
 Antibiotics may be used, but only under the supervision of vets.

 Article sources and references